NATIONAL VETERAN BUSINESS DEVELOPMENT COUNCIL ANNOUNCES THE 2020 NVBDC ANNUAL AWARD RECIPIENTS

 NVBDC's system works, but it is essential to understand the extra mile of commitment needed for success.
 As we acknowledge the below recipients, we are proud of all our Certified SD/VOBs and beholden to the support received by all our Corporate Members.

-Veteran Advocate of the Year is presented to the individual within a corporation that has demonstrated their external and internal advocacy in support of America's Veteran Business Owners, whose industry advocacy leadership has an impact inside their corporation and in the communities in which they serve.
-The advocacy they deliver in support of NVBDC's certification program and our certified service-disabled and veteran-owned businesses is an example to be honored and recognized.
+Veteran Champion of the Year is presented to the individual within a corporation for their tireless efforts on behalf of our veteran business owners and the NVBDC.
+To the person that has proven their patronage and implementation of NVBDC's certification program and support of our certified service-disabled and veteran-owned businesses.
+In recognition of their efforts on behalf of our veteran business owners and their active participation in the growth of the NVBDC.

-The 2020 Veteran Advocate of the Year was presented to Sharon Manker, Senior Diversity Program Lead, National Supplier Diversity, American Water
+The 2020 Veteran Champion of the Year was presented to Sherry Diccion, Sr. Manager, Global Supplier Diversity, Adient.

-“Thank you for this award.
-I am truly honored to receive it.
-It is an even greater honor to be placed in such distinguished ranks as those of the past honorees.
+“Thank you to the entire NVBDC team for this amazing recognition!
+I am truly grateful for the opportunity to work with NVBDC, veteran-owned businesses, and corporate peers.
+Being recognized as NVBDC’s 2020 "Veteran Champion of the Year" reinforces Adient's commitment to our guiding principles of People, Community, and Customers.
+Focusing on these principles has made Adient an inclusive and diverse company that prides itself on creating a workplace governed by mutual respect – for our customers, our suppliers, and our employees.
+I also want to extend this recognition to our purchasing team---Adient’s success is from our team’s commitment and dedication to enhance our supply base with diverse suppliers.

+Thank you again.
+I look forward to the continuous work of advancing supplier diversity initiatives and connecting our veterans to business opportunities.”
+Said, Sherry Diccion, SR. Manager, Global Supplier Diversity, Adient

-NVBDC would like to extend congratulations to Sharon Manker, Veteran Advocate of the Year.
+NVBDC would like to extend congratulations to all our Corporate Member award recipients.

 For more information on NVBDC and to learn how to become an NVBDC Certified SD/VOB, additional support is available.
 Please feel free to reach out to NVBDC by visiting our website: www.nvbdc.org or contacting us directly: (888) CERTIFIED.